stac-extensions/projection/README.md

 You may want to add the EPSG code to the Item Properties though as this would provide an easy way to filter for specific EPSG codes in an API.
 In this case you could override the EPSG code for the thumbnail on the asset level.

+The projection authority is some domain governing body that defines commonly used projections.
+The contents of this field are permissive and any string can be provided.
+In practice, it is preferable to use a known authority.
+Examples include: `epsg`, `iau_2015`, or `ogc`.

 ### Additional Field Information